All About Subscription Contracts

 }

 You may be wondering why it’s necessary to provide the subscription price.
 The pricing for the subscription is defined at the product level, after all.
-Well, it’s for the same reason that we require you to specify pricing within the Orders API, too: flexibility.
+Well, it’s for the same reason that we require you to specify pricing within the Order API, too: flexibility.
 You may want to set special prices for different customers for a multitude of reasons.
 You’re not required to make anything different, though.
 If you want to pass along the regular price, that’s fine.
 The pricing you pass in will not be validated.
 It will be stored in the mutation as the agreed subscription price.

 Also, if the underlying price for a product’s subscription plan changes, the pricing for existing subscription contracts will not be updated.
 Since the customer agreed to purchase a specific product at a specific price, you need their consent before that agreement can be altered.

 Crystallize will automatically renew a subscription contract that has a renewAt value set.
 In practice, this means that when the renewAt date for a subscription contract is met, the contract’s activeUntil and renewAt attributes will be extended by the initial.period if it exists.
+To sum it up, these are the fields that are affected when a renewal event takes place:

 It’s also possible to manually renew a subscription in two ways:

-• Using the subscriptionContracts.renew mutation.
+- Using the subscriptionContracts.renew mutation.
 In this case, renewAt and activeUntil are set to the current activeUntil plus one subscription period.
 Running this method causes the Subscription.Renewed event to fire.

-• Using the subscriptionContracts.update mutation and inputting your own renewAt and activeUntil dates.
+- Using the subscriptionContracts.update mutation and inputting your own renewAt and activeUntil dates.
 In this case, the Subscription.Renewed event does not fire.

 If you happen to renew a canceled subscription (with renewAt and activeUntil set to null), the renewAt and activeUntil fields are set to the current day/time plus one subscription period.